geoserver/geoserver-history/doc/user/source/tutorials/feature-pregeneralized/feature-pregeneralized_tutorial.rst

 There are two possibilities how we can deploy our generalized shape files.

 #.
 Deploy hidden (not visible to the user)
 #.
-Deploy each generalized shape file as a separate geoserver feature
+Deploy each generalized shape file as a separate GeoServer feature

 Hidden Deployment
 ------------------